compgenomr/book/01-intro2Genomics.md

 have conservation to other species to filter functional elements.
-If you are working with a model organism or human, you will also have a lot of auxiliary information to help demarcate the functional regions such as regulatory regions, ncRNAs,and SNPs that are common in the population.
+If you are working with a model organism or human, you will also have a lot of auxiliary information to help demarcate the functional regions such as regulatory regions, ncRNAs, and SNPs that are common in the population.
 Or you might have disease- or tissue-specific data available.
 The more the organism is worked on, the more auxiliary data you will have.